Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/docs/CURRENT_CAPABILITIES.md

 1. Open **Add Faces** tab → upload image → provide username + source (profile_pic/post/story/reel).
 2. For each detected face the UI now posts the full embedding bundle to the database.
-3. Database normalizes, stores metadata, and recomputes the username centroid cache.
+3. If the username already exists, the database will prefer **delta-only updates** (only missing embedding keys) rather than duplicating vectors.

 ### Programmatic Snippet